Didier Drogba: Style of play

-Given his relatively late breakthrough into professional football, Drogba has often been described as a late bloomer, having signed his first professional contract with Le Mans at the age of 21.
-He was noted for his physical strength, speed, ability in the air, powerful and accurate strikes, and ball retention.
-Initially a right-back in his youth, due to his ability to hold-up the ball with his back to goal, he often played as a centre-forward throughout his professional career, and has been described as "the definition of 'target man'" by Martin Li of Bleacher Report.
+Drogba made his debut into football at the age of 21, much later than most footballers.
+He was known for his physical strength, aerial abilities, pace, and most notably, his powerful and accurate strikes.
+He played as a right-back in his youth due to his ability to hold the ball with his back to goal.
+He often played as a centre-forward throughout his professional career and is referred to as a "target man" by Martin Li of Bleacher Report.
 Richard Beech of the Daily Mirror says that his "powerful and intrusive approach made him the lone striker José Mourinho grew to admire, and made it nearly impossible for opposing teams to isolate him and freeze him out of the game."
-Carl Anka of the BBC writes, "Drogba's robust playing style was so effective that he spearheaded the movement of the Premier League from the 4–4–2 era to a time where the 4–3–2–1 formation was king."
+Carl Anka of the BBC writes, "Drogba's robust playing style was so effective that he spearheaded the movement of the Premier League from the 4–4–2 era to a time where [sic] the 4–3–2–1 formation was king."

-Drogba is renowned for performing in big games, with a goalscoring record at club level of 10 goals in 10 finals winning 10 trophies.
+Drogba is known for performing in big games, with a record of 10 goals in 10 finals and winning 10 trophies.
 Carl Anka writes, "Local derbies, top four six-pointers, title challenges or cup finals — if the game was big, Drogba got bigger".
-Drogba was also capable of providing assists to his teammates.
-Between the 2009–10 and 2011–12 seasons, he managed 24 assists in the Premier League, with an average pass success rate of 61.4 percent, owing to his vision and creativity on the ball.
-He provided 71 assists to teammates over the course of his entire career at Chelsea until May 2012, showing that he is also a team player.
+Drogba was also capable of assisting his teammates.
+Between the 2009–10 and 2011–12 seasons, he provided 24 assists in the Premier League, with a successful pass rate of 61.4%.
+He provided a total of 71 assists during his Chelsea tenure.